Metsuryu/Solar_System/README.md

 Here it is:
 http://solsys.co.nf/

+I'm currently remaking it in Phaser.js from the old version that was pure Canvas.

-A small Solar system with Sun, Earth, and Moon, animated with Javascript.
+A small Solar system with Sun, Earth and Moon, and Mars, animated with Phaser.js.
-You can change the speed of the rotation and revolution of the Earth.
-It also keeps track of the number of rotations and revolutions.

-I may add the other planets in the future.

 #TODOs for now:

-- Maybe remake it with p5js or some other framework

 - Make the moon cast a shadow on earth